-(1) The amount in this column for each Named Executive Officer reflects the dollar amount of base salary earned in financial year 2011, including salary increases, if any.

-- (2) The Share-Based Awards issued in 2011 relate to DSUs allotted for the year to Named Executive Officers.
+- (1) The amount in this column for each Named Executive Officer reflects the dollar amount of base salary earned in financial year 2012, including salary increases, if any.
+2010 salaries reflect the impact of a 10 - 20% pay reduction for the period through to August 8, 2010 - (2) The Share-Based Awards issued in 2012 relate to DSUs allotted for the year to Named Executive Officers.
 The Named Executive Officers may elect to take a portion of their annual incentive bonus in the form of DSUs.
-The number of DSUs allotted is determined by dividing the dollar portion of the bonus that the Named executive Officer elected to take in DSUs by the weighted average price of the Company's common shares for the five business days prior to the issue notification date [Messrs.
-Cairo and Demens were each issued 30,303 DSUs and Messrs.
-Facey and Stevens were issued 15,152 DSUs at a price of \$0.99 per DSU]. - (3) Options are granted at fair market value.
-For options granted in 2010 and 2011 a Hull-White Option pricing model was used to estimate the grant date fair value of the Option awards.
-For 2011 the model assumed: (i) expected volatility rates ranging between 59.7% and 67.1%; (ii) an exercise price equal to the closing price of our Common Shares on the grant date; (iii) an expected Option term of 10 years, representing the period of time that the Options are expected to be outstanding; and (iv) risk free interest rate ranging between 2.89% and 3.32%.
+The number of DSUs allotted is determined by dividing the dollar portion of the bonus that the Named executive Officer elected to take in DSUs by the volume weighted average price of the Company's common shares for the five trading days prior to the issue notification date [Messrs.
+Demens, Cairo, Sudar and Cass were issued 66,794, 14,695, 10,305 and 6,870 DSUs (respectively) at a price of \$1.31 per DSU]. - (3) Options are granted at fair market value.
+A Hull-White Option pricing model was used to estimate the grant date fair value of the Option awards.
+For 2012 the model assumed: (i) expected volatility rates ranging between 57.0% and 63.5%; (ii) an exercise price equal to the closing price of our Common Shares on the grant date; (iii) an expected Option term of 10 years, representing the period of time that the Options are expected to be outstanding; and (iv) risk free interest rate ranging between 1.27% and 2.05%.
 The Options are only exercisable when the share price exceeds \$0.70 for 60 consecutive days on a volume weighted average price basis. - (4) Includes all compensation relating to defined benefit or defined contribution pension plans. - (5) The amounts shown in this column represent the premiums for executive life insurance payable by the Corporation, with the exception of Mr. Gammiero (see Note 6).
 Other amounts paid have not been disclosed as they fall below the disclosure threshold requirements. - (6) Mr. Gammiero was appointed Chief Executive Officer of Western on October 9, 2010.
-Mr. Gammiero received no compensation from Western in connection with his role as Chief Executive Officer during 2011 and 2010.
+Mr. Gammiero received no compensation from Western in connection with his role as Chief Executive Officer during 2012, 2011 and 2010.
 Since July 1, 2011, Western has been charged by BSSML for Mr. Gammiero's services.
-The amounts included in "All Other Compensation" represent payments made to BSSML on account of Mr. Gammiero's services as a director of the Corporation during 2010 and 2011, and also an amount equal to \$120,000 for his services as Chief Executive Officer since July 1, 2011 - (7) Brian Cairo was appointed as Senior Vice President, Finance and Corporate Secretary, effective March, 2009.
-Effective April, 2010, Mr. Cairo was appointed Chief Financial Officer and Corporate Secretary. - (8) 2010 and 2009 salaries reflect the impact of a 20% pay reduction for the period from June 1, 2009 to August 8, 2010.
+The amounts included in "All Other Compensation" represent payments made to BSSML on account of Mr. Gammiero's services as a director of the Corporation during 2010, 2011 and 2012, and of \$240,000 for his services as Chief Executive Officer during 2012 and \$120,000 in 2011. - (7) Tony Sudar was appointed Vice President of Manufacturing on August 27, 2012.
+He was previously the General Manager of Manufacturing since December 2006. - (8) Don Demens was apppointed President of Western Forest Products on July 31, 2012.
+He was formerly the Chief Operating Officer of the Company (appointed June 23, 2011).
+Prior to this, Mr. Demens was the Senior Vice President, Sales and Manufacturing since May 1, 2009. - (9) Mike Cass was hired October 3, 2011 as the Vice President of Human Resources.